 Dr. Robin Ulep is a Vascular Neurology fellow with research interests in addressing health disparities within neurology, gender equity, and medical education.
 She completed medical school at the University of Queensland in Australia followed by internship and Neurology residency at the University of Virginia.
 After fellowship, Dr. Ulep plans to pursue a career as a vascular neurologist while combining her passion for advocacy and community engagement.

 Dr. Lily Zhou is a Vascular Neurology fellow with interests in stroke epidemiology, cost effectiveness in stroke care delivery, and cerebral venous sinus thrombosis treatment and complications.
-She completed her medical degree at the University of Ottawa and her adult neurology residency at the University of British Columbia, where she was one of the chief residents.
-She is a Master of Science Candidate in the Harvard T.H.
-Chan School of Public Health’s Department of Epidemiology.
+She completed her medical degree at the University of Ottawa, her Masters of Science at the Harvard T.H.
+Chan School of Public Health’s Department of Epidemiology and her adult neurology residency at the University of British Columbia, where she was one of the chief residents.

 We are again proud to have showcased our large spectrum of neurology fellowship training programs at AAN Annual Meeting's Trainee and Faculty Networking Reception